slash4-de/django/README.md

-# Learn Django in 4 hours
+# Learn Django in 4 hours - a fast track tutorial

 This is the public course material for a fast track django course.
 You will create a fully blown event website using the "Django" framework.
 The tutorial is seperated in 4 one hour units - so you don't need much time to get started.